-- Apply a small amount of adhesive remover (approximately 1 ml) evenly along the elevated edge of the next battery cell. - Wait 2-3 minutes for the liquid adhesive remover to penetrate underneath the battery cell before you proceed to the next step.
+- Apply a few drops of adhesive remover evenly along the elevated edge of the next battery cell. - Wait 2-3 minutes for the liquid adhesive remover to penetrate underneath the battery cell before you proceed to the next step.

 - Slide one corner of your plastic card underneath the second battery cell. - Push the card underneath the second battery cell, and slide it side to side to separate the adhesive underneath. - Leave the plastic card underneath both battery cells (or flip them over) to prevent them from re-adhering as you proceed to the next step.